eshamudasar/restaurant-website/README.md

-# LahoriBadsha
+# Restaurant website
-It is a website for Lahori Badsha Restaurant.
+It is a website for Restaurant.